hzoppetti/hz-site/content/posts/2023/love_at_lake_asa.md

 “Go through the mirror,” they said together.

 Anna thought about it.
 This was the adventure she had been waiting for, but she hesitated.
-She thought about stories she had read and how the girls who went to other worlds always had a bad time of it--Alice, for example, and Dorothy.
+She thought about stories she had read and how the girls who went to other worlds always had a bad time of it---Alice, for example, and Dorothy.
 But they always got home in the end, didn’t they?

 “Okay, how do I go through the mirror?”

 “Put your nose to the mirror and speak the name of your destination.”

 And so, she took a deep breath, closed her eyes, and with her nose on the mirror said, “Lake Asa”.
 At first, she thought nothing happened because she didn’t feel anything happening.
-She expected some whirl of magic or a dramatic gust of wind--but nothing like that occurred.
+She expected some whirl of magic or a dramatic gust of wind---but nothing like that occurred.
 Disappointed, she lowered the mirror.

 When she opened her eyes, she was astonished to see that she was no longer in her aunt’s antique shop.